langat01/unep-data-portfolio/README.md

 ## 👤 About Me

-I am a data management and GIS practitioner with experience in:
+I am a data manager and GIS practitioner with experience in:
 - Environmental program monitoring
 - Data reporting and visualization
 - Spatial data handling
 - Knowledge management and documentation

-🔗 **LinkedIn / GitHub / CV:** [Your Links Here]
+🔗 **LinkedIn / GitHub / CV:** weldon langat

 ---